Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-where $s_Q$ and $p_Q$ are the scalar and pseudo-scalar coupling, respectively.
+where $s_\mathrm{Q}$ and $p_\mathrm{Q}$ are the scalar and pseudo-scalar coupling, respectively.

 Higher-order QCD corrections to all form factors corresponding to the different currents have been studied extensively in the past decades.
-The results are in general too lengthy to reproduce here and we refer to the literature for the explicit expressions.
-The form factors have first been studied at one-loop order in \cite{Arbuzov:1991pr, Djouadi:1994wt}.
-At two loops they have, together with the required master integrals, first been calculated in~\cite{Bernreuther:2004th,Bernreuther:2005rw,Bernreuther:2005gw,Bernreuther:2004ih,Bernreuther:2005gq}.
-These calculation have later been extended to include more orders in $\epsilon$ for the vector current in~\cite{Gluza:2009yy} and all other currents in~\cite{Ablinger:2017hst}.
-At three-loop order there is up to now no complete calculation available.
-Only partial results, the color-planar, i.e. leading color, contributions and the full light-fermionic contributions exist~\cite{Lee:2018nxa,Lee:2018rgs,Henn:2016tyf,Ablinger:2018yae}.
-The corresponding master integrals have been calculated in \cite{Henn:2016kjz} and independently also for~\cite{Ablinger:2017hst}.
-For a review about general strategies for the calculation of master integrals see, e.g.,~\cite{Blumlein:2018cms}.
-At three-loop these calculations successfully reproduce the universal cusp anomalous dimensions obtained in \cite{Grozin:2015kna,Grozin:2014hna}.
-The universal infrared structure in general and in particular for the heavy quark form factors has been studied in~\cite{Mitov:2006xs,Becher:2009kw}.
+The results are, in general, too lengthy to reproduce here; we refer to the literature for the explicit expressions.
+The form factors have first been studied at one-loop order \cite{Arbuzov:1991pr, Djouadi:1994wt}.
+At two loops, they have, together with the required master integrals, first been calculated in Refs.~\cite{Bernreuther:2004th,Bernreuther:2005rw,Bernreuther:2005gw,Bernreuther:2004ih,Bernreuther:2005gq}.
+These calculation have later been extended to include more orders in $\epsilon$ for the vector current in Ref.~\cite{Gluza:2009yy} and for all other currents in Ref.~\cite{Ablinger:2017hst}.
+At three-loop order, at present, no complete calculation is available.
+Only partial results, the colour-planar, \ie leading colour, contributions and the full light-fermionic contributions exist~\cite{Lee:2018nxa,Lee:2018rgs,Henn:2016tyf,Ablinger:2018yae}.
+The corresponding master integrals have been calculated, as given in Ref. \cite{Henn:2016kjz} and, independently, in Ref.~\cite{Ablinger:2017hst}.
+For a review of general strategies for the calculation of master integrals see, \eg\ Ref. \cite{Blumlein:2018cms}.
+At three loops, these calculations successfully reproduce the universal cusp anomalous dimensions given in Refs. \cite{Grozin:2015kna,Grozin:2014hna}.
+The universal infrared structure, both in general, and, in particular, for the heavy quark form factors, has been studied\cite{Mitov:2006xs,Becher:2009kw}.

-The massive form factors depend on the ratio $q^2/m_q^2$ and it proved favourable to express them through the variable $x$ defined via $q^2 / m_Q^2 = - (1-x)^2 / x$.
-Expressed through the variable $x$ the available results for the massive form factors at three-loop order only contain normal harmonic polylogarithms (HPLs) with letters ${1/x,1/(1-x),1/(1+x)}$, and cyclotomic HPLs with letters ${1/(1-x+x^2),x/(1-x+x^2)}$ or their corresponding linearized sixth-root-of-unity counterparts.
-Beyond the color-planar contributions elliptic structures are expected to appear, a topic which currently attracts a lot of attention.
+The massive form factors depend on the ratio $q^2/m_\mathrm{Q}^2$; it has proved favourable to express them through the variable $x$, defined via $q^2 / m_\mathrm{Q}^2 = - (1-x)^2 / x$.
+Expressed through the variable $x$, the available results for the massive form factors at three-loop order only contain normal harmonic polylogarithms, with $1/x$, $1/(1-x)$, $1/(1+x)$, and cyclotomic harmonic polylogarithms, with $1/(1-x+x^2)$, $x/(1-x+x^2)$, or their corresponding linearized sixth-root-of-unity counterparts.
+Beyond the colour-planar contributions, elliptic structures are expected to appear, a topic that currently attracts a lot of attention.